Acting as a witness in legal proceedings

 In this guidance, we explain how doctors can put these principles into practice when acting as a professional witness or as an expert witness.
 If you give evidence as a witness of fact in a non-professional capacity (for example, as a witness to a traffic accident) you must follow the guidance in paragraph 72 of Good medical practice.
-Serious or persistent failure to follow this guidance will put your registration at risk.
+You must be prepared to explain and justify your decisions and actions.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.

 You must be honest and trustworthy when giving evidence to courts or tribunals.28 You must make sure that any evidence you give or documents you write or sign are not false or misleading.